Let’s talk about…Point of View

 Alex Link is the Chair of Critical and Creative Studies at the Alberta College of Art and Design.
 He’s co-authored several titles for Image Comics.
 His research practice focuses on the analysis and history of comics and graphic novels.
 Alex also researches science fiction, gothic and detective fiction with an emphasis on theories of spatiality.

-Philip Vandermay (moderator) is an accomplished architect and co-founder of Spectacle Bureau for Architecture and Urbanism with Jesse Andjelic.
+Philip Vandermay (moderator) is an accomplished architect and co-founder of the architecture and urbanism practice: Spectacle with Jesse Andjelic.

 CONTINUING THE CONVERSATION